Richard Cullen (artist): Personal life

-Cullen is married to Darren Hayes, previously of Savage Garden.
+Cullen was married to Darren Hayes, previously of Savage Garden.
 They married privately in July 2005 and entered into a civil partnership in London in June 2006.
 Hayes announced the event two days prior on his official website; Cullen's name had previously appeared there as the designer of the cover for Hayes' single "So Beautiful", which Hayes actually wrote for Cullen.
 The couple were married in 2013 in California as a gesture of support for same-sex marriage rights.
+In 2023, Hayes and Cullen announced their separation.